 The Star Wars logo was pretty straight forward and worked out good.
 I imported it as top copper and then duplicated it for top mask so that it appears gold.
 The swimming symbol had to be redrawn as top silk, but it was a simple shape and didn’t take long.
 The golf ball SVG orignally had shaded areas as if the light was shining down on it from the top.
 When imported into Diptrace it only had circles on the bottom half and looked a little strange.
 I copy/pasted some circles for the upper half of the ball.
 It’s still not a perfect golf ball, but it’s close enough.

 The back side of all the pins have silk with “Christmas 2017” and “mozzwald.com” on them (hopefully the kids will enjoy reading how I made these ;-).
-I picked up a pack of 100 Butterfly Clutch Tie Tack Pins from this seller on eBay.
+I picked up a pack of 100 Butterfly Clutch Tie Tack Pins from eBay.
 The base of the pins measure ~4.5mm so I placed a 5mm copper pad in the center of the back for attachment.
 The purple OSHPark boards needed the tabs removed and filed down smooth, but the Cubs pins were ordered with blue soldermask from Allpcb.com and were cleanly cut.
 Each pin was soldered with Lead Free solder paste and a hot air pen then cleaned with isopropyl alcohol to remove any flux residue.

 I had a lot of fun with this project in spite of the tediousness and I’m already working on a couple more pins for funsies.
 With some practice I think you could make some pretty cool designs even with the Diptrace limitations.
 I would love to hear any tips or other experiences about Diptrace image importing.
 The pcbs made by OSH Park are shared and available to order by clicking the images below: